C2DH/memorecord/pages/take-part.md

 All the public posts on Facebook and Instagram tagged with the project’s hashtag  (#memorecord) will be gathered and displayed in our website gallery, under [Stories](https://c2dh.github.io/memorecord/stories/).
 The collection respects the privacy settings of the users and their original posts within Facebook and Instagram, therefore only posts that are open and public will be collected.
 If a post is deleted on Facebook or Instagram, it will be deleted on our gallery as well.

-If you want to share something privately, you are also welcome to contact the project curator by [e-mail] (mailto:anita.lucchesi@uni.lu).
+If you want to share something privately, you are also welcome to contact the project curator by [e-mail](mailto:anita.lucchesi@uni.lu).

 # Why your participation matters?